OpenClaw implementation & rollout

 01

-We define which workflow matters first, where the friction is, what should be automated, and where human review should stay in place.
+We tighten the chosen workflow, confirm where the friction is, define what should be automated, and lock in where human review stays in place before rollout starts.

 02